 South Africa remains relatively cheap in comparison to many western countries.
 In the 2012 Mercer cost of living rankings Johannesburg (154) and Cape Town (179) fall 23 and 21 places respectively on the previous year, reflecting the considerable weakening the South African rand has suffered against the US dollar in the last year.
 Tunis, Tunisia (209), remains the least expensive city for expatriates in the region, down two places from last year.

 The cheap cost of labor in South Africa entails that expats living here will have a high standard of living and will have domestic help as the norm if they so wish.
 Alcohol, eating at local restaurants and general service costs are also quite low.
+Thus life in South Africa is not so expensive.

 There are eleven official languages in South Africa; Afrikaans, English, IsiNdebele, IsiXhosa, IsiZulu, Sepedi, Sesotho, Setswana, Siswati, Tshivenda and Xitsonga.